 Now I shall address some of the specific points raised.
-The noble Lord, Lord Young of Norwood Green, and the noble Lord, Lord Davies, spoke about the importance of schools.
+The noble Lords, Lord Young of Norwood Green and Lord Davies, spoke about the importance of schools.
 Even while repairing the public finances, the Government continue to protect the schools budget.
 The core schools budget is at a record high of around £41 billion, and in July the Government announced £1.3 billion in additional schools funding over the next two years.

 The noble Baroness, Lady Kramer, spoke about the issues and challenges facing social care.
 The Government have given councils access to £9.4 billion more of dedicated funding for social care over the next three years, as a result of measures since 2015.
 The OBR says that the current forecast would leave local authorities in England with £20.2 billion of reserves at the end of 2020-21, which is £3.8 billion—25.3%—more than they had at the end of 2010-11.

 The noble Viscount, Lord Chandos, spoke about inheritance tax.
 Moving to a recipient-based system for inheritance would not only, in our view, increase the complexity of tax but add to the administrative and compliance burdens.
 The OTS will review the tax to ensure that it is fit for purpose; the review will consider a range of simplification options.